yakconsulting/spidersoftdev.github.io/content/posts/2012-01-08-apache-virtual-hosts-in-a-database.md

   - www

 ---
-As much as I love <a href="http://www.lighttpd.net/" target="_blank">lighttpd</a> sometimes I can&#8217;t avoid <a href="http://httpd.apache.org/" target="_blank">Apache</a>.
+As much as I love [lighttpd](http://www.lighttpd.net/) sometimes I can&#8217;t avoid [Apache](http://httpd.apache.org/).
 For me &#8211; &#8220;the best&#8221; thing in lighttpd is support for keeping vhost names in MySQL database.
 I don&#8217;t have to use any config files, I can just put record into MySQL database with virtual host server name, path to document root and it&#8217;s done.
 But &#8211; I can do the same witch Apache!
 How?
 With third party modules, belov you can find short tutorial &#8220;how to&#8221;.

 <!--more-->